wp-plugins/schedule-posts-calendar/readme.txt

 1. The publish panel with the schedule menu expanded showing the calendar.
 2. The publish panel with the schedule menu expanded with the default WordPress date/time fields hidden.
 3. The publish panel with the default WP fields hidden and a popup calendar field.
-4. The publish panel with the default WP fields hidden and a popup calendar visable.
+4. The publish panel with the default WP fields hidden and a popup calendar visible.
 5. The control panel options.
 6. The schedule menu item in the posts/pages list.
 7. The schedule mode in the posts/pages list.

 == Changelog ==
+= 3.5 =
+* Updated to new dhtmlxcalendar calendar code (version 3.6 build 131108).
+* Support new dhtmlxcalendar theme 'Terrace' (now the default for new installs).
+* Re-styled Ok/Cancel button/links in the post/page edit, Ok is now a primary button and cancel is now a button aligned to the right.
+* Added uninstall routine.
+* Tested with WordPress 3.8.

 = 3.4 =
 * Bug fix on the quick edit theme selection code.

 = 3.3 =
 * Bug fix on the theme selection code, thanks JochenT.
-* Code update to resolve depricated use of role/responsibilities when adding the admin page, thanks JochenT.
+* Code update to resolve deprecated use of role/responsibilities when adding the admin page, thanks JochenT.

 = 3.2 =
-* Minor update, in pervious versions if you use the quick edit mode and make a change to the scheduled date it would not update the scheduled date in the list.
+* Minor update, in previous versions if you use the quick edit mode and make a change to the scheduled date it would not update the scheduled date in the list.
 * Test up to WordPress 3.4.1.

 = 3.1 =